gmcgoldr/stackerror/README.md

 # Stack Error

-A pragmatic error handling library that provides helpful strings for debugging, and structured data for runtime error handling.
+A pragmatic error handling library for Rust that provides helpful strings for debugging, and structured data for runtime error handling.

 ## Overview